-OTH060 Family and Consumer Science
+OTH060 Consumer Services (formerly Family & Consumer Science)

 This course focuses on the development of skills and knowledge that will help teenagers' transition into adult roles within the family and the community.
 Students engage in activities to learn about managing money, entering the world of work, establishing a home and family, preparing nutritious meals, working as part of a team, and caring for the environment and their community.
 Students gain an appreciation for the work of the family and how they as individuals contribute to the well-being of their family and their community.
 The course features include games, videos, slideshow galleries and avatars.